aefarrell/aefarrell.github.io/_posts/2022-05-08-turbulent_jet_notes_part_2.md

 $${ k k_c \over z^2 } {d \over d\xi} \left(F g\right) = -{ \partial \over \partial r} \left( r J_{A,r} \right)$$

-Which gives us our path forward: find a model for $J_{A,r}$ and substitute into the right-hand side of the equation, integrate both sides and solve for *g* in terms of *F* and &xi;.
+Which gives us our path forward: find a model for $J_{A,r}$ and substitute into the right hand side of the equation, integrate both sides and solve for *g* in terms of *F* and &xi;.

 ### Prandtl mixing length models